Dorsal scapular nerve: Function

 The dorsal scapular nerve provides motor innervation to the two rhomboid muscles, and the levator scapulae muscle.

 Clinical significance

 Injury to the dorsal scapular nerve is usually apparent on inspection when the scapula on the injured side is located farther from the midline than the uninjured scapula.
 The patient would be unable to pull their shoulder back, as when standing at attention.
 Isolated dorsal scapular nerve injury is uncommon, but case reports usually involve injury to the scalene muscles.

 The dorsal scapular nerve is typically not anaesthetised during a supraclavicular nerve block.
 This can cause pain after some surgeries.

 Dorsal scapular nerve syndrome

 Dorsal scapular nerve syndrome can be caused by nerve compression syndrome.
 A winged scapula is the most common symptom.
 Shoulder pain may occur.
 It causes weakness in rhomboid major muscle, rhomboid minor muscle, and levator scapulae muscle.
+The condition can cause the upper trapezius muscle to become overactive.
 The range of motion of the shoulder may be limited.
 Treatment is usually conservative.